How is Waldenstrom macroglobulinemia diagnosed?

 The symptoms of WM and NHL are not distinctive enough for a doctor to know for certain if person has one of them, based on symptoms alone.
 Most symptoms can also be caused by non-cancerous problems like infections or by other kinds of cancers.
 Blood tests can help point to the correct diagnosis, but a biopsy (removing samples of affected tissue to look at under a microscope) is the only way to be sure.
 Several types of biopsies might be used.

 Bone marrow aspiration and biopsy

-Fine needle aspiration biopsy
+Fine needle aspiration (FNA) biopsy

-Fine needle aspiration (FNA) biopsy uses a very thin needle with a syringe to withdraw a small amount of tissue from a tumor or lymph node.
-The doctor can aim the needle while feeling an enlarged node near the surface of the body.
-If the tumor is deep inside the body, the needle can be guided while it is viewed by a computed tomography (CT) scan (see the descriptions of imaging tests later in this section).
+For an FNA on an enlarged node near the surface of the body, the doctor can aim the needle while feeling the node.
+If the enlarged node (or tumor) is deep inside the body, the needle can be guided while it is seen on a computed tomography (CT) scan or ultrasound (see the descriptions of imaging tests later in this section).